forgecrafted/ruby-stylus/README.md

 You can replace the Stylus code by placing another version of Stylus on `./node_modules/stylus`, and it will be used instead of the version bundled inside the gem.

 **But remember**, You still need the `node` command available on your runtime for this gem to work. `stylus` is also compatible with the Heroku Cedar stack, enabling the asset compilation during the deployment of your apps.
+You can check the [Node.js wiki](https://github.com/joyent/node/wiki/Quick-and-easy-installation) for more info.

 ## Usage